pandaandotter/Lane_Detection/README.md

 # Lane_Detection
 <h1>Project description<h1>

-Bachelor Thesis: "Lane Detection on microcontrollers: Raspberry Pi Pico 0" Goal of the project is to create lane finding solutions that can run on limited hardware.
+Bachelor Thesis: Lane Detection on microcontrollers: Raspberry Pi Pico 0 Goal of the project is to create lane finding solutions that can run on limited hardware.
 That is why the Raspberry Pi Pico 0/2 were selected.
 The constraints therefore are 264KB/512KB of RAM.
 Disclaimer this project focuses on POV detection and does not tackle unwarping of results,